 As a general rule, the higher in the organizational structure that one sits, the more global in scope are his or her personal objectives.
 Mr. Derksen, as the CFO, had objectives in the areas of talent management, information technology and investor relations performance, but also focused other objectives on areas specific to the finance function, e.g., accounting, tax and capital structure.
-As the EVPs of three of Belden's product platforms, the objectives of Messrs.
-Pennycook, Trivedi, and Vestjens were supportive of the Company's global goals, but focused within their respective business units.
+As the chief strategy officer, Mr. Rosenberg had objectives relating to the Company's M&A funnel and integration, as well as talent management and other strategic objectives.
+As the EVPs of Belden's product platforms, the objectives of Messrs.
+Pennycook and Vestjens were supportive of the Company's global goals, but focused within their respective business units.
 Their objectives related to the areas of growth, both organic and M&A, talent management and operational excellence through the continued institution of Lean enterprise principles in their respective business units.

-The 2017 Personal Performance Factors for the NEOs as recommended by Mr. Stroup and approved by the Committee ranged from 1.00 to 1.10.
+The 2018 Personal Performance Factors for the NEOs as recommended by Mr. Stroup and approved by the Committee ranged from 0.93 to 1.02.